-The City of Helena enjoys good quality police and fire protection with 43 full-time police officers, and 36 full-time firemen.
-The city government has a mayor, four city commissioners, and a city manager.
-Adequate schools are available at all levels of education with 11 schools being either elementary or middle schools, two private high schools or two public high schools.
-Secondary education is provided by Carroll College which is a private college, or the Helena College of Technology which is associated with the University of Montana.
+The City of Great Falls enjoys good quality police and fire protection.
+The City Commission is composed of a mayor and four commissioners who serve overlapping four-year terms.
+Adequate schools are available at all levels of education with 11 schools being either elementary or middle schools, private schools or two public high schools.
+Great Falls is also home to the School of the Deaf and Blind.
+Secondary education is provided by the College of Great Falls.

-Helena zoning ordinances and building codes are consistent with guidelines required for responsible construction quality and orderly growth in defined areas.
+Great Falls zoning ordinance and building codes are consistent with guidelines required for responsible construction quality and orderly growth in defined areas.
 All city services and utilities are available.